HDBaseT: Power

-HDBaseT Versions
+Versions

 Specification 1.0

-HDBaseT 1.0 utilizes 16-level Pulse Amplitude Modulation (PAM-16) encoding for downstream data at a rate of 500 MSymbols/s, achieving an aggregate data rate of 8000 MBit/s on 4 lanes.
-This is equivalent to the 8160 MBit/s of HDMI 1.3/1.4.
-The HDBaseT auxiliary channel operates with PAM-8 encoding at a rate of 12.5 MSymbols/s for an aggregate 150 MBit/s.
+HDBaseT 1.0 utilizes 16-level pulse-amplitude modulation (PAM-16) encoding for downstream data at a rate of 500 Msymbols/s, achieving an aggregate data rate of 8000 Mbit/s on 4 lanes.
+This is equivalent to the 8160 Mbit/s of HDMI 1.3/1.4.
+The HDBaseT auxiliary data operates with PAM-8 encoding at a rate of 12.5 Msymbols/s for an aggregate 150 Mbit/s.

+All packets are sent over all four lanes.
+Time-division multiplexing is used to divide the cable among all possible uses: downstream (AV) data, downstream auxiliary, upstream auxiliary, various training and alignment.

 The 5Play feature set of HDBaseT 1.0 delivers video, audio, Ethernet, control signals, and power over a single connection.
 It does not support USB.

 The minimum compatible cable type is Cat 5e, although Cat 6 is recommended.
 Termination is 8P8C modular connectors.
 Length potential is 100 m at 1080p, and 70 m at UHD 4K.

 Specification 2.0

 HDBaseT 2.0 maintains PAM16 encoding and an aggregate data rate of 8 Gbit/s.
-However, the auxiliary channel rate was doubled to 25 M symbols/sec for an aggregate 300 Mbit/s.
+However, the auxiliary channel rate was doubled to 25 Msymbols/s for an aggregate 300 Mbit/s.
 The increased rate predominantly supports USB 2.0 and separate S/PDIF audio.
 Additionally, version 2.0 specifies the HDBaseT network protocol, defining the required adaptations across all layers of the OSI model, to provide the optimized services for time-sensitive applications such as high throughput video and audio.

 Cabling recommendations for HDBaseT 2.0 remained the same, but the enhanced digital signal processing (DSP) and automatic repeat request (ARQ) for retransmission capabilities increase the reliability and performance to achieve up to 100 m at 1080p and 90 m at UHD 4K video resolutions.
 This can be increased to 100 m for UHD 4K by using Cat 6A cable or better.

 Specification 3.0

-HDBaseT 3.0 also maintains PAM16 encoding, but doubles the rate to 1000 M symbols/sec for an aggregate data rate of 16 Gb/s.
-This is equivalent to 18 Gb/s in HDMI transmission: the ceiling of the HDMI 2.0 specification.
-Furthermore, the auxiliary channel is also upgraded to PAM16 (from PAM8), and rate increased to 125 M symbols/sec for an aggregate 2 Gb/s.
-This extra upstream data rate capability enables Gigabit Ethernet support, and increases USB 2.0 speed to 350 Mb/s.
+HDBaseT 3.0 also maintains PAM16 encoding, but doubles the rate to 1000 Msymbols/s for an aggregate data rate of 16 Gbit/s.
+This is equivalent to 18 Gbit/s in HDMI transmission: the ceiling of the HDMI 2.0 specification.
+Furthermore, the auxiliary channel is also upgraded to PAM16 (from PAM8), and rate increased to 125 Msymbols/s for an aggregate 2 Gbit/s.
+This extra upstream data rate capability enables Gigabit Ethernet support, and increases USB 2.0 speed to 350 Mbit/s.

 The 5Play feature set of HDBaseT 3.0 is carried over from HDBaseT 2.0, albeit with enhanced capabilities.

 Cabling for HDBaseT 3.0 requires the use of Cat 6A or better, terminated with 8P8C connectors.